By Dean Sappey, DocsCorp President and Co-Founder

 How you annotate a PDF using a stylus should be seamless.
 The stylus must produce smooth inking, clean, crisp lines and feel as natural as working with red pen and paper.
 You should be able to highlight a string of text and not the whole paragraph.
 It should be possible to erase a part of an annotation, instead of the whole thing.

-A team of DocsCorp product developers has been working hard behind the scenes to enhance the experience of writing on a PDF with a stylus, and we can’t wait to show you what they’ve achieved.
+A team of DocsCorp product developers has been working hard behind the scenes to enhance the experience of writing on a PDF with a stylus, and it's now available for you to try.
 PDF editing with a stylus no longer needs to be slow and awkward.
-Get ready to see a new way of working on January 30th.
+Read more about the update right here.

 Want to reduce paper usage?
 Skip the printer and switch to a tablet for PDF editing and review.
 Discover tips and techniques for encouraging digital workflows in this handy industry guide.